 - Strong brand portfolio continues to drive growth.

-- FMCG sector benefits from rising consumer demand, urbanization, and premiumization trends.
+- FMCG industry benefits from rising consumer demand, urbanization, and brand loyalty.

 🔎 Conclusion